STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Abstract

 \section{Abstract}

 Due to the challenges regarding the limits of their endurance and autonomous capabilities, underwater docking for autonomous underwater vehicles (AUVs) has become a topic of interest for many academic and commercial applications.
-Herein, we take on the problem of state estimation during an autonomous underwater docking mission.
-Docking operations typically involve only two actors, a chaser and a target.
+Herein, we take on the problem of relative navigation for the generalized version of the docking operation, which we address as proximity operations.
+Proximity operations typically involve only two actors, a chaser and a target.
 We leverage the similarities to proximity operations (prox-ops) from spacecraft robotic missions to frame the diverse docking scenarios with a set of phases the chaser undergoes on the way to its target.
-We use factor graphs to generalize the underlying estimation problem for arbitrary underwater prox-ops.
-To showcase our framework, we use this factor graph approach to model an underwater homing scenario with an active target as a Simultaneous Localization and Mapping problem.
-Using basic AUV navigation sensors, relative Ultra-short Baseline measurements, and the assumption of constant dynamics for the target, we derive factors that constrain the chaser's state and the position and trajectory of the target.
-We detail our front- and back-end software implementation using open-source software and libraries, and verify its performance with both simulated and field experiments.
-Obtained results show an overall increase in performance against the unprocessed measurements, regardless of the presence of an adversarial target whose dynamics void the modeled assumptions.
-However, challenges with unmodeled noise parameters and stringent target motion assumptions shed light on limitations that must be addressed to enhance the accuracy and consistency of the proposed approach.
+We emphasize the versatility on the use of factor graphs as a generalized representation to model the underlying simultaneous trajectory estimation and relative navigation (STERN) problem that arises with any prox-ops scenario, regardless of the sensor suite or the agents' dynamic constraints.
+To emphasize the flexibility of factor graphs as the modeling foundation for arbitrary underwater prox-ops, we compile a list of state-of-the-art research in the field and represent the different scenario using the same factor graph representation.
+We detail the procedure required to model, design, and implement factor graph-based estimators by addressing a long-distance acoustic homing scenario of an AUV to a moving mothership using datasets from simulated and real-world deployments; an analysis of these results is provided to shed light on the flexibility and limitations of the dynamic assumptions of the moving target.
+A description of our front- and back-end is also presented together with a timing breakdown of all processes to show its potential deployment on a real-time system.